Isidoro Valcárcel Medina

-He began his artistic work from painting, influenced by informalism; his only exhibition within this trend was made in 1962 at the Lorca gallery in Madrid.
-Subsequently, his work was framed in objective, constructivist and rational art; in 1967 and was selected for the First Hall of Constructivist Art.
-In 1968, after a stay in New York, he established contact and was influenced by minimalism.
+He began his artistic work painting, influenced by informalism; his only exhibition within this trend was made in 1962 at the Lorca gallery in Madrid.
+Subsequently, his work was framed in objective, constructivist and rational art; in 1967 he was selected for the First Hall of Constructivist Art.
+In 1968, after a stay in New York, he established contact with and was influenced by minimalism.

-From a phase he called "habitable painting", he evolved into the construction of places through "environements" and "performances."
+From a phase he called "habitable painting", he evolved into the construction of places through "environments" and "performances."
 From 1972 his works are carried out mainly in urban spaces and his intervention in large dimensional spaces.

 In 2007 he received the National Prize of Plastic Arts of Spain and in 2015 the Velázquez Prize.